jpecht/musicbee-xml-scripts/README.md

 - For playlist folders, add the "Folder" element
 - For playlist folders, add the list of tracks that are included in all child playlists

+## Caveats
+- This tool was tested to work with MusicBee 3.3 and Traktor 3.2.1.
+- This has not been tested with nested folders 3+ levels deep

 ## Other notes
 alec.tron from the MusicBee forum already made an [iTunes XML parser](https://getmusicbee.com/forum/index.php?topic=25608.0) like this, but it did not support viewing the songs of a playlist folder in Traktor.
 So, this tool reverse engineers that solution and adds to it.